 There are so many metrics you need to measure, monitor, and compare when doing SEO, so juggling multiple tools just adds to the confusion.

 Not to mention tracking so much data in spreadsheets was extremely time-consuming and tedious!

-All these tools I was using were eating into my workday and pulling me in too many directions.
+All these tools I was using for rank tracking were eating into my workday and pulling me in too many directions.

-But then came SerpWatch and took the rank tracking game to the next level.
+But then I discovered SerpWatch and it honestly took the rank tracking game to the next level.

 Every website owner has a list of dream keywords they want to rank for.

 As for me, I dream big and I had too many lists for one spreadsheet.

 Due to my busy schedule and the multiple web projects I was handling, there was just no way to track all my competitive keywords I wanted in one place.

 But then I found SerpWatch and I was finally able to add my dream keyword list for each project I wanted to track.

 I could now keep track of my rankings in one place and easily monitor the ups and downs over time.